livesession/gatsby-plugin-livesession/README.md

 Set this to the highest-level hostname to record session across different subdomains on your site. (e.g. .your-domain.com)

-For more informations about configuration and methods go to [LiveSession Developers](https://developers.labs.livesession.io/)

 ## FAQ

 1. Where can i find a tracking ID?